maklore/Tiny-Input/README.md

-Here are some systems I made and would like to share them with you to use as you wish :)
+Here are some systems, and functions I made.
+Use them as you wish :)